mersh-ua/DevOps_online_Kiev_2021Q4/m8/task8.1/readme.md

 ![](t8.1.0.png)

 Jupyter was installed on a Debian 11 guest OS.
 Jupyter Notebook runs as a local web service on port 8888.
 To connect to it from the host OS, we need to use an SSH tunnel.
+We can use PuTTY to create a tunnel.
+To configure the tunnel, we must go to Connection/SSH/Tunnels.
+There we set the source port to 8000 and the target socket to localhost:8888.
+After that, we can connect to the host OS and run Jupyter Notebook there.

 ### Part B / Basic exercises